puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_relationships.markdown

 : Causes the resource on the left to be applied before the resource on the right.
 Written with a hyphen and a greater-than sign.

 `~>` (notification arrow)
-: Causes the resource on the left to be applied first, and sends a refresh event to the resource on the right if the left resource changes.
+: Causes the resource on the left to be applied first and sends a refresh event to the resource on the right if the left resource changes.
 Written with a tilde and a greater-than sign.

+{% highlight ruby %}
+    # ntp.conf is applied first and will notify the ntpd service if it changes:
+    File['/etc/ntp.conf'] ~> Service['ntpd']
+{% endhighlight %}

 #### Operands